 The Newburyport Education Foundation is raising funds to create an interactive STEM (Science, Technology, Engineering, and Mathematics) Lab for students at the Bresnahan Elementary School along with increasing accessibility to STEM at the Molin, Nock and the High School.
 The goal is to build an environment that allows for inquiry and project based, hands-on learning around STEM topics — and that cultivates creative and flexible “thinkers and doers.”

-The Newburyport Public Schools are in the process of changing instruction in grades K–8 to meet the new Science Technology/Engineering Learning Standards recently adopted by the Department of Elementary and Secondary Education.
+The Newburyport Public Schools are in the process of changing instruction in grades K–12 to meet the new Science Technology/Engineering Learning Standards recently adopted by the Department of Elementary and Secondary Education.
 Learning experiences will be built around these overarching themes and integrated with other topics to show the interconnected nature of and applications of STEM concepts and skills.

 Phase One of the project is complete with the reconfiguration of a room in the Bresnahan Elementary School into the Strem STEM Lab, a flexible lab space with multiple learning modules for different grades and STEM themes.
 In this learning hub, modules support experimentation and labs, technology and robotics, engineering “maker” centers for building and design, and more.
 Each grade focuses on a STEM theme: Discovery (Kindergarten), Observation (Grade 1), Investigation (Grade 2), and Problem Solving (Grade 3).
 The goal is for students to develop a perception of themselves as scientists, mathematicians, and engineers.
 To that end, it is essential to encourage students to take risks, make mistakes, and refine their thinking.
 Lab components will provide an arena for such creative inquiry.

 - Integrate science, technology, engineering, and math concepts via shared projects using a variety of tools, including current computer technology and peripherals.